- BC Business

 AdvantageBC is working with Payments Canada to help BC businesses learn how to take advantage of payments modernization.
 View the online guide.

-On October 26, 2017, the British Columbia legislature passed the sections of Bill 2: The Budget Measures Implementation Act which terminated the International Business Activity (IBA) Program.
+On October 26, 2017, the British Columbia legislature passed the sections of Bill 2: The Budget Measures Implementation Act which canceled the International Business Activity (IBA) Program.
 While the IBA Program was one of the attractive features of doing international business from British Columbia, it is by no means the only advantage that captured the attention of international executives.
 AdvantageBC will continue to promote British Columbia as a favourable location for international business.

 On Thursday, September 21, 2017, the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) provisionally comes into force.